 Future of Transportation in Pitt Meadows (2018) public engagement and consultation documents

 June 2018 – Public open house display boards [PDF]

 August 2018 – Engagement Summary Report – Future of Transportation in Pitt Meadows [PDF]

-The next round of public engagement is currently anticipated for late 2019.
+The next round of public engagement is currently anticipated for October 21-November 22, 2019 and provide both in person and online opportunities for discussion.
 To be notified of upcoming public engagement opportunities, please sign up for our newsletter.